-Any organization reported for violating standards of conduct may be subject to an Organizational Conduct Hearing.
+Any student organization reported for violating standards of conduct will undergo a conduct process following the procedures outlined in the "General Student Conduct Procedures" section above and may be subject to an Organizational Conduct Hearing.
 The Organizational Conduct Hearing seeks to determine whether or not an organization as a whole has supported or encouraged behavior that violates student conduct, whether through direct actions or organizational culture.
-The following process will be implemented for all organizational conduct proceedings: